We Loved Your Book So Much We Ate It

 To those of you signing up ⸺

 Please set your password with great care, and keep a dependable record of it.
 The system cannot actually send you assistance in the event of a forgotten password (even if it claims that it does).
+However, if you get in touch and ask for help, admins can (slowly).

 Invite codes to WLYBSMWAI are typically issued with one month’s validity, for registering a single account.
 If your registration link has expired or otherwise does not seem to work, please request another.